-Research has shown that about one half of typically developing infants show some delayed development by six months of age if they are never placed on their tummies when awake12.
-In addition, the back muscles (extensors) of children with developmental delay tend to be weaker2.
+Research has shown that about one half of typically developing infants show some delayed development by six months of age if they are never placed on their tummies when awake.
+In addition, the back muscles (extensors) of children with developmental delay tend to be weaker.
 This makes it especially important to have some daily tummy time.
 It is a more difficult position for baby, because to see around her, she has to lift her head up clear from the surface.
 Babies' heads are bigger in proportion to the rest of their bodies, so to lift them up against the force of gravity is really hard work!
-Remember to use simpler activities at first.

-The therapeutic and developmental benefits of lying in this position have been reported in research studies as improved upper body strength, shoulder girdle strength and improved extension (straightening) movements13,14,15.
+The therapeutic and developmental benefits of lying in this position have been reported in research studies as improved upper body strength, shoulder girdle strength and improved extension (straightening) movements.
 Lifting baby's head and shoulders up against gravity helps to strengthen the straightening (extensor) muscles of the trunk.
 This is helpful for children with floppy (low tone) muscles.
 It is also an important foundation for the development of sitting.
 Hand development is promoted, as the weight taken through the bones, joints and muscles of the hand are strengthened.
 Foot development can also be encouraged in this position, with carefully placed rolls or toys - see the activity suggestions later on.